Paso Robles West Side

-Our Syrah will be head-trained on teepees as is traditional in Côte-Rôtie.
+Our Syrah and Viognier are planted in the eschalla style, as is traditional in Côte-Rôtie and Condrieu.
 This style of planting involves two wooden posts tied together to make a teepee.
 A vine is planted at the base of each post, and the vines on each teepee grow together.
-This is a more sustainable method of planting grapes, as the vines grow vertically, instead of horizontally.
-This proves beneficial because the leaf canopy protects the grapes, leading to less sun, frost, and animal damage.
-This practice produces a lower yeild of fruit, but a much higher quality grape than other common methods.
-Additionally, it is more drought resistant.
+This is a more sustainable method of planting grapes, as the vines grow vertically instead of horizontally.
+This proves beneficial because the leaf canopy protects the grapes, resulting in less sun, wind, and animal damage.
+This practice produces a lower yield of fruit on average, but a much higher quality grape than other common methods.
+Additionally, this method is more drought resistant.
 Grapes planted in this style produce consistently low quantity, high quality fruit in both drought and non-drought years.

 The Mourvèdre is head-trained on single stakes surrounded by hand lain limestone.
 In Châteauneuf-du-Pape and Bandol, the Mourvèdre is planted in this staked manner.
 The added touch of limestone is a method used to ensure full ripening of the fruit.
 Limestone will retain heat around the vines and cause the brix levels to always reach their peak.

 In addition to the Rhone varietals that flourish in Willow Creek, we also have Cabernet Sauvignon, Cabernet Franc, Petit Verdot, Petite Sirah, Zinfandel, and Pinot Noir.
 These are grown on the more common trellis system.
 However, these vineyard blocks are set apart in their upkeep.
 Planted above the fog line, these grapes receive help from the strong coastal influence mentioned previously.
 Pruned to perfection, these blocks never produce more than two tons per acre, guaranteeing high quality yields.